-This report supports our investment in Georg Jensen constitutes Georg Jensen's Communication on Progress (COP) report and serves to document and communicate the way we work with the 10 principles of the United Nations Global Compact towards becoming a more sustainable company.
+This report constitutes Georg Jensen's Communication on Progress (COP) report and serves to document and communicate the way we work with the 10 principles of the United Nations Global Compact towards becoming a more sustainable company.
 It represents our statutory report on corporate social responsibility (CSR) according to the Danish Financial Statements Act §99a and §99b, the requirements of which have become more extensive in 2018.